Right Arrow

 Managing vagrancy requires navigating complex legal and social landscapes.

-• Consistent enforcement: Policies regarding loitering must be enforced consistently to avoid discrimination claims.
-Enforcement should be based on specific behaviors (e.g., trespassing, blocking access) rather than the individual's status (Source: LAist).
+• Consistent enforcement: policies regarding loitering must be enforced consistently to avoid discrimination claims.
+Enforcement should be based on specific behaviors (e.g., trespassing, blocking access) rather than the individual's status (Source: Nrfbigshoweurope).

 Retail format specific strategies